0xSero/partisia-docs/docs/operator-1-specs.md

 - Linux (In this tutorial Ubuntu 20.04.3 was used)
 - A text editor (In this tutorial nano 4.3 was used)

-## Access to Gitlab Repository

-- Send your e-mail address to *@Kristian Hu#7382* in a direct message on the Partisia Blockchain Discord Server for access to Partisia's Gitlab Repository (Will soon be open source).
-If you are not already a member on the Partisia Discord Server click [here](https://discord.gg/V6zzFDQYg9).